chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/mvc/dependency-injection.md

 }
 ```

-# Dependency Injection into Actions
+# dependency injection into actions
 Use the `[FromServices]` attribute:
 ```cs
 public IActionResult About([FromServices] IDateTime dateTime) =>
     Content( $"Current server time: {dateTime.Now}");
 ```

-# Options Pattern to Access Settings
+# options pattern to access settings
 Generally, do not inject `IConfiguration` into a controller.
 Instead, use the [Options Pattern](../../../../_net/configuration/options-pattern).

-# Dependency Injection into Views
+# dependency injection into views
 Displaying a configuration value in a Razor Pages view:
 ```html
 @page